Conference

 All requests for cancellation must be made in writing and sent to events@ranzcp.org

-Cancellations received before 6 May 2025 will incur a $75.00 administration fee.
+Cancellations received before Sunday 21 September 2025 will incur a $75.00 administration fee.
 No refunds will be issued after this date.
 However, an alternative delegate name may be submitted.
-All cancellations and substitutions must be made in writing to events@ranzcp.org
+All cancellations and substitutions must be made in writing to events@ranzcp.org.

 Delegate cancellation - medical

 The health and safety of conference attendees is our highest priority.
 The RANZCP is mindful of the health risks posed by COVID-19, and the importance of following official medical advice with respect to social distancing, practicing good hygiene and staying at home when unwell.
+The RANZCP requests that any delegate who is feeling unwell or has cold or flu-like symptoms, or who may have been in contact with someone with COVID-19, not attend the conference.

 If, on medical grounds, you are unable to attend the conference, you must cancel your attendance in writing by email to events@ranzcp.org.
 A full refund will be provided; however, you may be asked to provide additional details.